danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 - Updated link to 2022 manual.
 - Corrected reference to year of Michael Dink archon report.
 - Added Isochronic Line readings as optional.
+- Improved spacing in document.
+- Added *Principia* I.4 cor.9 to schedule.
 ### May 27, 2022
 - Changed footnote counter from symbol to number.
 <details>